What is a serious illness?

 - Kidney disease

 Many people experience a range of difficult emotions after a serious illness diagnosis, and it can be hard to think ahead, particularly when it comes to finances.
-That’s why we’ve put together the below information to support you during this difficult time
+That’s why we’ve put together the information on this page to support you during this difficult time.

 Where to now after diagnosis?